saicumbulam/System-Design/ddis/storage-and-retreival.md

 OLTP: Online Transaction Processing.
 Interactive queries which typically return a small number of records.

-In the past, OLTP-type queries and OLAP-type queries were performed on the same databases.
-However, there's been a push for OLAP-type queries to be run on data warehouses.

 #### Data Warehousing

 1. A data warehouse is a separate DB that analysts can query without affecting OLTP operations.
 The data warehouse contains a read-only copy of the data in all the various OLTP systems in the company.
 Data is extracted from OLTP databases and loaded into the warehouse using an ETL \(Extract-Transform-Load\) process.